raquelvargas16/public-code/README.md

 # Watson Personality Insights Service example
-Here you can find the code for getting and analyzing Twitter data using the Watson Personality Insights service.
+Here you can find the Python code for getting and analyzing Twitter data using the Watson Personality Insights service.